Glossary

 RanketAI Score

-RanketAI's composite scoring framework that quantifies how likely a website is to be cited by AI answer engines — measuring crawlability, structured data, AEO readiness, citation signals, and page speed on an A–F scale
+RanketAI's composite scoring framework that quantifies how likely a website is to be cited by AI answer engines — measuring crawlability, structured data, AEO readiness, citation signals, and page speed and presenting the result as a grade

 Rate Limiting